purefunctor/purescript-dissect/README.md

     Left Leaf → Right Leaf
 ```

-First and foremost, it\'s impossible to dissect the `Leaf` constructor
+First and foremost, it's impossible to dissect the `Leaf` constructor as
-as it contains no points of recursion, so we terminate immediately,
+it contains no points of recursion, so we terminate immediately,
 however, `Fork` is much more interesting.
 Here we can see how its first
 element is being plucked out, with the rest of its seats being delegated
 to `ForkRR`.